Foreign Portfolio Investment (FPI) – Definition, Types, Example & Benefits

 According to the present FPI policy, investment of up to 10% shareholding by a single foreign investor in an Indian firm is FPI.

-According to the Securities and Exchange Board of India (SEBI), the largest FPI investor is the United States with $672.9 billion, followed by Mauritius with $415.0 billion.
+According to the Securities and Exchange Board of India (SEBI), The United States is the largest foreign portfolio investor (FPI) in India, followed by Luxembourg and Canada.

-FPI in the share market is more liquid than FDI and offers the investor a chance for a quicker return on his money—or a quicker exit making it less riskier than Foreign Direct Investment (FDI).
+FPI in the share market is more liquid than FDI and offers the investor a chance for a quicker return on his money—or a quicker exit, making it less risky than Foreign Direct Investment (FDI).

-In September 2020, the government amended the tax law, capping the maximum surcharge on dividend tax for non-corporate and non-partnership FPIs at 15 percent, based on representations from stakeholders.
+In September 2020, the government amended the tax law, capping the maximum surcharge on dividend tax for non-corporate and non-partnership FPIs at 15%, based on representations from stakeholders.

 All You Need to Know About Starting Your Share Market Journey